GuilhermeAFerrari/MinimalApi-SmartLog/README.md

 ### Application

-The goal is manage all logs at the same single page
+The goal is manage all logs with API

 ## 🛠 Technologies and Frameworks
 - [.NET 7](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)